Alphons Kannanthanam

-Alphons Joseph Kannanthanam or K. J. Alphons (born 8 August 1953) is an Indian civil servant, advocate, and politician from Kerala.
+Alphons Joseph Kannanthanam or K. J. Alphons (born 8 August 1953) is an Indian civil servant, advocate, and a BJP politician from Kerala.
 He was Union Minister of State for Culture, and Tourism during first Modi ministry under Government of Narendra Modi.
 He also held charge for Electronics and Information Technology.

 Alphons Kannanthanam belongs to the 1979 batch of the Indian Administrative Service (I.A.S.), Kerala cadre.
 He served as Commissioner of the Delhi Development Authority.

 He joined the Bharatiya Janata Party in 2012.
-Before that, he was a member of Communist Party of India (Marxist) and served as an MLA in Government of Kerala representing that party.
+Before that, he was an Independent Politician and served as an Independent MLA in the Government of Kerala supported by then ruled LDF Alliance.

 Early life and education

-Alphons was born in Manimala, Kottayam District, to K. V Joseph & Brijith Joseph.
-His father was a World War II veteran who became a school teacher after the war.
-His parents had nine children; they adopted two more from the orphanage.
+Alphons was born in Manimala, Kottayam District, to Brijith and K. V Joseph of the Kannanthanam family.
+His father served World War II and later became a school teacher.
+Alphons has eleven siblings, including two adopted.